Masunoyama Tomoharu: Family

-In July 2006, Masunoyama was the sole new recruit into professional sumo, and this garnered him a lot of attention with the press.
-The press has continued to be enamored with him because of his friendly character, diligence, and ability to cope with adversity.
-He has also appeared on various television programs to be interviewed and has proven himself to have a remarkable singing voice on these programs.
+In July 2006, Masunoyama was the only new recruit into professional sumo, which drew significant media attention.
+Media interest continued due to his public personality, work ethic and resilience.
+He has also been interviewed on several television programs, where he demonstrated his singing ability.

 He has said in interviews that he feels indebted to his mother for raising him on her own, and he sends money to her in the Philippines.
 He expressed hope to one day buy her a house.

 Earlier in his sumo career, Masunoyama had initially been advised by a doctor that he had heart disease and should be careful not to overstrain himself; this also appeared to reflect in his sumo, where after an initial spurt of energy at the tachi-ai he would collapse after around 20 seconds from exhaustion.
 Eventually however, the coach at his stable insisted on a second opinion and a thorough heart examination was conducted which found no evidence of a heart condition.

 Masunoyama's brother works in Chiganoura stable as a tokoyama or hairdresser.